Bear (gay culture): Representation in media

 A variety of media has been established specifically to cater to bears.
 As the bear community has matured, so has its music and literature, as well as other (non-pornographic) arts, media, and culture.
 Examples include Bearapalooza, a traveling bear music festival; Bear Bones Books, an imprint of LGBTQ publisher Lethe Press, which markets fiction, nonfiction, and poetry titles written by and for bears; BearRadio.net, which streams bear and LGBT music and bear-themed podcast shows.
-"Bear Icons, the first bear-themed art exhibit (1999-2002), toured to Boston, Provincetown, New York City, and Washington, DC.
+"Bear Icons, the first bear-themed art exhibit (1999–2002), toured to Boston, Provincetown, New York City, and Washington, DC.
 The larger organized bear runs often host a "bear market" area where artisans, musicians, and others offer items for sale.
 There are also social media websites and smartphone apps that market to men of the bear community.

 The Internet comic strip Bear with Me centers around the life of the bear Andy McCubbin, a rich entrepreneur and heir to the Howell/McCubbin fortune, and his friends and family.
 A vast majority of the other characters are also bears.
 The comics are created by Tim Vanderburg under the pen name Bruin.
 In Tim Barela's comic strip Leonard & Larry, a majority of the male characters are bearded men, some self-identified as bears, most not.
 The webcomic Blur the Lines frequently features bearish men and the two main characters, Rick and Drew, associate with the bear community; the former identifies as a chub, whereas the latter identifies as a chaser/cub.
 (See below for term definitions.)
 The events and characters depicted in the strip are inspired by the life of the author and artist Bob Kusiak, who is also involved to some extent with the bear community.

 Films depicting the bear community include BearCity, BearCity 2: The Proposal and Cachorro, and the comedy web series Where the Bears Are, BULK: The Series, and Skeleton Crew.

-In 2012, Bear World was first published online in monthly PDF format.
+In 2012, Bear World Magazine was first published online in monthly PDF format.
 The magazine was the first lifestyle magazine for the bear community, offering an alternative from the beefcake and pornographic magazines in print.
-Over the years, Bear World has grown into the world's leading bear lifestyle magazine, having transformed into a popular news and magazine website.
+Over the years, Bear World Magazine has grown into the world's leading bear lifestyle magazine, having transformed into a popular news and magazine website.